 The aim of these assessments is to enable you to reflect on, integrate, and articulate the learning you have achieved from participating in this programme.
 These components will be assessed by the Trinity Careers Service.

-The reflective careers assessment must be submitted through the MyCareer Employability Award pathway module by 14th February 2020.
-All students who successfully complete this level will receive a 'Trinity Employability Award' certificate for the Professional Services Pathway on attending the final ceremony.
+All students who successfully complete this level will receive a 'Trinity Employability Award' certificate for the Pharma Pathway on attending the final ceremony.

 Reflective careers assessment